 1. Helps You Know Yourself Better

 It enables you to say no to what you know you won’t benefit from or those you are not good at.
-In the same vein, it opens your eyes to those that will allow you can exhibit your strengths.
-Helps You Understand Other Perspectives
+In the same vein, it opens your eyes to those who will allow you to exhibit your strengths.
+Helps you understand other perspectives.

 2. Allows You to Identify Areas for Improvement